FedScalar: Federated Learning with Scalar Communication for Bandwidth-Constrained Networks

-A few remarks are necessary regarding the bound established in Theorem~\ref{thm::main}.
-The first term in the bound can be regarded as a the optimality gap, which diminishes by increase $K$ and $S$.
-On the other hand, the second and third terms on the left-hand side of the bound in \eqref{result:thm1_1} correspond to the variance arising from the local SGD update steps during the \emph{ClientStage} phase and the projection onto the random vector $\vect{v}$, respectively.
+where $f^\star$ is the optimal solution to \eqref{eq::sum}.\boxend \end{thm} The proof of Theorem \ref{thm::convergence} is presented in the appendix.
+The first term in the bound~\eqref{result:thm1_1} can be regarded as a the optimality gap, which diminishes by increase $K$ and $S$.
+On the other hand, the second and third terms on the left-hand side of the bound in~\eqref{result:thm1_1} correspond to the variance arising from the local SGD update steps during the \emph{ClientStage} phase and the projection onto the random vector $\vect{v}$, respectively.
 These observations can be deduced from the analysis of the proof and the results in Lemma~\ref{lemma:var_v}.
-Interestingly, unlike the first term in the convergence bound \eqref{result:thm1_1}, these two terms increase with the number of total SGD update steps, $S$.
+Interestingly, unlike the first term in the convergence bound~\eqref{result:thm1_1}, these two terms increase with the number of total SGD update steps, $S$.
 Specifically, while the optimality gap decreases on the order of $O(1/S)$, the variance-related terms increase on the orders of $O(S^2)$ and $O(S)$, respectively.
 The magnitude of these variance-related error terms can be mitigated by incorporating appropriate variance reduction techniques, which will be discussed in the next subsection.

+While the convergence rate $\mathcal{O}(d/\sqrt{K})$ in~\eqref{result:thm1_1} carries a dimension-dependent factor $d$ in comparison to the $\mathcal{O}(1/\sqrt{K})$ rate of standard \texttt{FedAvg}, this comparison is not directly applicable under a fixed wall-clock time budget $T$.
+In practice, per-round transmission delay is compounded by uplink contention, network congestion, and scheduling overhead among agents---effects that scale with the size of the transmitted payload.
+Since \texttt{FedScalar} reduces the per-round upload from $\mathcal{O}(d)$ bits to just two scalars, it can complete substantially more rounds within the same wall-clock budget, effectively mitigating the dimension-dependent factor in the convergence bound.
+To fully eliminate the residual $d$-dependence, one possible approach is to transmit a small number $m \ll d$ of independent projections per agent, recovering a dimension-free $\mathcal{O}(1/\sqrt{K})$ rate at a modest $\mathcal{O}(m)$ upload cost; we leave the systematic study of this projection-variance tradeoff to future work.

-\subsection{Variance reduction}
+\subsection{Variance Reduction}